thegetty/digpublishing-guide/README.md

 Digital-Publishing-on-GitHub
 ============================

-A list of interesting, open source projects and tools for digital publishing
+An ongoing list of interesting, open source projects and tools for digital publishing

 Name (link) | Type | Description
 :------- | :------- | :-------